He left politics to treat his PTSD. His new mission? Helping fellow vets

 Chris Stout: It absolutely has.
 The aftermath is hard to quantify, but it's really cool.
 I don't struggle getting meetings like we used to.
 Whenever I attach the video link to our emails, I'm able to get in and meet with people.
 It helps expedite what we're doing.
 It also brought us a $300,000 donor -- all because of the CNN piece.

-One story is that Lauren Bush (the granddaughter of President George H.W.
-Bush), Lauren was my presenter at the Tribute Show.
+One story is that Lauren Bush Lauren (the granddaughter of President George H.W.
+Bush) was my presenter at the Tribute Show.
 Well, when we were sitting there talking, she mentioned the Stand-To Veterans Leadership Program that George W. Bush puts on.
 So, I applied, and they chose me and 42 others.
 The funny part is that I was at an event last month where President Bush spoke, and I got to meet him.
 He saw my service dog, Tom, and said, 'He reminds me of Sully!' -- his dad's service dog -- and I said, 'Well, actually, they've met.'
 And I showed him a picture of when they were together at the CNN Heroes show.

 CNN: When we filmed with you in Kansas City, you were still building some of your tiny homes.
 Where do things stand now?